-Name Rent per Month \$ \$ \$ \$ Security Deposit \$ \$ Bedroom to be Occupied \$ \$ \$ \$, \$ \$ \$ \$ \$ \$ \$ refund of the security deposit according to the an a specific roommate is clearly responsible for fed cleaning costs-that roommate will pay full fees at all other fees and damages charged. es and damages to the premises- incl uding late fees, repairs and Utility Bills The utility bill will be in 's name.
-The bill will be divided (strike one) evenly/as follo a personal refrigerator): • Utility late charges will be paid by High Speed Internet Access The apartment (strike one) will/will not have high speed internet.
-If there will be high speed internet, the bill will be s name.
-If there will be high speed internet, the bill will be e divided (strike on e) evenly/as follow /S:
+Address of Rental Unit \\\\\

+Term of Lease

+to \\\\\

+Name Rent per Month Security Deposit Bedroom to be Occupied

+\$ \$

+\$ \$

+\$ \$

+\$ \$

+\$ \$

+\$ \$

+If roommates will switch bedrooms or pay different amounts of rent at any point, those changes should be noted above.
+Any roommate who does not pay any or all of the amount of rent listed above shall be liable to the landlord or to any roommates who pay any amount due for the defaulting roommate.

+Security Deposit

+A security deposit has been paid by each roommate in the amount listed above.
+The roommates will divide the refund of the security deposit according to the amount each tenant originally paid as listed in this agreement.
+When a specific roommate is clearly responsible for fees and damages to the premises- including late fees, repairs and cleaning costs-that roommate will pay full fees and damages.
+The roommates agree to share equally in the cost of all other fees and damages charged.

+Utility Bills

+The utility bill will be in\\\\\'s name.

+The bill will be divided (strike one) evenly/as follows (for example, because one roommate has an air conditioner or a personal refrigerator): \\\\\\

+Utility late charges will be paid by \\\\\

+High Speed Internet Access

+The apartment (strike one) will/will not have high speed internet.

+If there will be high speed internet, the bill will be in\\\\\'s name.

+If there will be high speed internet, the bill will be divided (strike one) evenly/as follows:

+Internet late charges will be paid by \\\\\

 Streaming Services

 Streaming Service Who owns the account?
 How is the cost to be divided?

+Subletting

-Subletting Subletting is (strike two) not a ed only with permission of all roon Resource Center.) nmates.
+Subletting is (strike two) not allowed/allowed/allowed only with permission of all roommates.
+(Sublet agreements are available at the Tenant Resource Center.)

 Guests.
-(Strike any part not t applicable.)
+(Strike any part not applicable.)

-roommates.
-Guests must star that the guest may stay in a s y in the bedroomof the shared area.
-No guest nates.
-New roommates his or her guests.
-Guests shall no e roommate who invited them, unl may stay for more than seven co s may move in only with the writte ess all other roommates agreensecutive days without the
+Each roommate is responsible for the behavior of his or her guests.
+Guests shall not unreasonably disturb other roommates.
+Guests must stay in the bedroom of the roommate who invited them, unless all other roommates agree that the guest may stay in a shared area.
+No guest may stay for more than seven consecutive days without the permission of all other roommates.
+New roommates may move in only with the written permission of all other roommates and the landlord.

+Quiet Hours

-• ep, study and other purposes on th
+All roommates agree to observe quiet hours for sleep, study and other purposes on the days and times listed here.
+(If none, write "None.")

+Pets

-Pets The following note are normi
+The following pets are permitted:

+The person responsible for the pets will be \\\\\

+Smoking/Vaping

-Smoking/Vaping Smoking/Vaping in the apartr ·
+Smoking/Vaping in the apartment will be (strike one) allowed/not allowed.

 Household Duties.
-Househ old duties (take out tra ash, clean bathroom, etc.) will be divided as follows:
+Household duties (take out trash, clean bathroom, etc.) will be divided as follows:

-Other Terms

-Signatures Date Signatures Date
+Other Terms Signatures Date Signatures Date